bwu62/stat240-revamp/docs/07-intro-dplyr.md

 ## Row-wise functions

 Let's move on now to the row-wise functions, i.e. the functions that primarily focus on manipulating rows in certain ways.
-Again, there are many of these too, but here are 4 of the most important:
+Again, there are many of these too, but here are 3 of the most important:

  - `filter()` for filtering which rows to keep,
  - `slice()` (plus some other sibling functions) for slicing out specific rows,
- - `arrange()` for sorting rows,
+ - `arrange()` for sorting rows.
- - `drop_na()` for dropping missing values.

 ### `filter()`